 And Then What Happened?

-People stayed on track and actively managed their conflict.
+People stayed on track and actively managed their conflicts.
 In each process, I met with the participants two weeks after conducting the Conversation Map.
 The purpose of the meeting was not to check in to see if people have followed through on their commitments — that is completely their accountability.
 We did meet to celebrate success and see if the process needed additional work.
-In every case, this meeting ended with smiles, sincere appreciation, and lasted no more than 15 minutes.
+In every case, this meeting ended with smiles, and sincere appreciation, and lasted no more than 15 minutes.

 Managers always had the option of recalling a session if conflict persisted.
 It never happened.